davanstrien/Introduction-to-Digital-Scholarship-and-Open-Research/open-notebook.md

 # How open?

-> - Don't have to share everything
+> - You don't have to share everything
 > - Consider what is useful for others
 > - The intention to be open could help improve your research practices